Helping Hints for the Present

 Use 'do / does' in questions and negative statements to express a routine or habitual action.
 Use no auxiliary verb in the positive form.

-The production center usually closes at seven o'clock.
+The Executive Committee usually meets on Tuesdays at seven o'clock.

 Use 'am / is / are' in the present tense for the positive, negative and question forms in the present continuous tense to express something that is happening at the current moment, or around the present moment in time.

 Scalia isn't paying attention to his own conflict of interest, but is instead enjoying the duck hunt."

 The consulting team is being briefed by management.

 Use the verb 'am / is / are' in the present for positive, negative and question in the present simple passive to express a present passive operation.
 Remember that the passive takes the participle form of the principal verb.

 The world court is rejected by the US despite the US commitment to human rights and US concern about crimes against humanity.

 Use 'have / has' in the present for the positive, negative and question forms for the present perfect tense to express something that has happened up to the present moment in time, or something which has occurred at an unspecified moment in the past.

 Have we won the good stewardship prize yet?